LokiW-03/comp0197-cw2/ablation/README.md

 In total: 3 x 2 x 2 x 2 = 24

+# Reason we picked these hyperparameters

+- pseudo-mask thresholds: we ran an initial grid search using segnet to find well-performing thresholds, then used these across all models to check performance
+- Learning rate: 1e-3 is typical, 1e-2 learning faster to see if it helps
+- Loss function: CE is typical, dice loss is another commonly used
+- Batch size: 16 and 64 are common, 16 is also the same as fully-supervised

+# Hyperparameters that were kept consistent (Model architecture)

+**Classifier model**

+Throughout the experiments, we maintained the same classifier model and its hyperparameters.
+This is because the model was tuned to have >90% accuracy and was deemed good enough.

+@chenge
+In particular:
+- We used ResNet50 model (why?)
+- Epochs: ...
+- Loss fn: ...
+- Learning rate: ...
+- Batch size: ...
+- Optimizer: ...

+**CAM**

+**Pseudo mask generation**

+- The generation process involves 2 thresholds that determine the split between 3 classes: foreground, contour, background.
+These thresholds are varied but the rest of the process is the same.

+**Segmentation model**

-Other segmentation model hyperparameters were kept consistent:
+Aside from LR, loss fn, batch size; other segmentation model hyperparameters were kept consistent:
 - AdamW optimizer
   - 1e-4 weight_decay
   - LR varies as above
 - StepLR scheduler
   - step_size=15
   - gamma=0.1

-# Reason we picked these hyperparameters

-- pseudo-mask thresholds: we ran an initial grid search using segnet to find well-performing thresholds, then used these across all models to check performance
-- Learning rate: 1e-3 is typical, 1e-2 learning faster to see if it helps
-- Loss function: CE is typical, dice loss is another commonly used
-- Batch size: 16 and 64 are common, 16 is also the same as fully-supervised

 # Weakly-supervised baseline: Comparison to fully-supervised experiments